MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-27-release-notes.md

 ## Known Issues

+### Audio demos are missing an asmdef file (UPM pacakge)

+When importing MRTK via the Mixed Reality Feature Tool, samples and demos are added to the project using the Unity Package Manager UI.
+After importing the Audio demos, the `WindowsMicrophoneStreamDemo.unity` scene will not behave properly.
+This is a result of a missing .asmdef file for the sample.

+To work around this [issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9908), please perform the following steps:

+- Copy Library/PackageCache/com.microsoft.mixedreality.toolkit.examples@[...]/MRTK.Examples.asmdef into your "Assets/Samples/Mixed Reality Toolkit Examples" folder
+- Rename the copied file to Examples
+- Open the Examples file
+- In the Name box, replace the contents with Examples
+- Click Apply
+- Build and deploy

+This issue will be fixed in an upcoming MRTK release.

 ### MRTK build window triggers indefinite "Importing assets" dialog in Unity 2020.3

 There is a known [issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9723) with the MRTK build window on Unity 2020.3 where after successfully performing a UWP build, the "Importing assets" dialog does not complete.
 This issue is being investigated in partnership with Unity.